djptek/spainFiestas/README.md

 Please check vs PDF in case of error & **PRs welcome to add any city/local fiestas**.
 Please include a URL verifying the local fiesta and a commit note with the coordinates of the fiesta, e.g. `ANDALUCIA("ANDALUCÍA", "ES-AN", -5.98, 37.37)`

-To-do: move coordinates into separate resource file
+To-do: move coordinates into separate resource file, add city/local fiestas.

 Then I indexed it into Elasticsearch see: https://github.com/elastic/elasticsearch